mcastling/mcastling.github.io/NUItutorials/visuals.md

 Visuals reuse geometry, shaders etc. across controls, and manage the renderer and texture existance when the control is on-stage.
 Additionally visuals, respond to View size and color change, while also providing clipping at the renderer level.

-Visuals are configured via Properties.
+Visuals are configured via *properties*.

 To create a visual:
 * Create a property map